-What is revalidation
+What is revalidation?

 Revalidation exists to improve public protection by ensuring individuals continue to remain fit to practice inline with the requirements of professional registration, throughout their career.

-Key points to consider:
+Key points to communicate to your workforce:

 - applications must be submitted by the first of the allocated revalidation month